nvlrs3/Python-Challenge/README.md

 This homework contains two challenges: one focused on voting data and one focused on election data.

 These data were analyzed to respond to the homework prompts.
 Detailed commenta are included throughout the code.

+The file called Homework 3 Code should be disregarded.